ryerson-ggl/mordecai-geoparser-on-windows/README.md

 ### Useful docker commands

-If you are done with `geonames_index` docker container, you may wish to stop it:
+If you are done with `geonames_index` docker container, you may wish to stop it with:

 ```
 docker stop geonames_index